aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-markdown/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to MARKDOWN in Java Online for Free" %}}

-The following example demonstrates how to convert XLTM to MARKDOWN document format in Java.
+The following example demonstrates how to convert XLTM to MARKDOWN in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into MARKDOWN format.
+Follow the easy steps to convert XLTM to MARKDOWN.
 Upload your XLTM file, then simply save it as MARKDOWN file.
 For both XLTM reading and MARKDOWN writing you can use fully qualified filenames.
 The output MARKDOWN content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}